snoyberg/keter/README.md

 ## Quick Start

-To get Keter up-and-running quickly on an Ubuntu system, run:
+To get Keter up-and-running quickly for development purposes, on an Ubuntu system (not on your production server), run:

     wget -O - https://raw.githubusercontent.com/snoyberg/keter/master/setup-keter.sh | bash

+(Note: This assumes you already have keter installed via cabal.)
 (Note: you may need to run the above command twice, if the shell exits after `apt-get` but before running the rest of its instructions.)
 This will download and build Keter from source and get it running with a